Ayush-Chandra-107/Coupon-System-IISER-Kolkata/README.md

 ## Remember

 - **Permissions**: Ensure that the web app is set to allow anyone to access.
 This will allow the QR code scanner to function publicly without issues.
-Also someone using the scanner needs the permission to edit your spreadsheet.
+Also, someone using the scanner needs permission to edit your spreadsheet.
 - **Form Fields**: Make sure the form field order in your Google Form matches the column reference in the scripts.
 - **Testing**: Before using the system live, thoroughly test the form submission, email sending, and QR code scanning to ensure all parts are working smoothly.
 - **UTR Tracking**: The second sheet, `Scan`, will track all UTR numbers and their scan status.
 It’s important that this sheet is not modified manually to avoid breaking the system.

 ## Collaborations

-I have taken the code for QR code scanner from [Minhaz](https://github.com/mebjas/html5-qrcode/tree/master/examples/html5) huge shoutout to him.
+I have taken the code for QR code scanner from [Minhaz](https://github.com/mebjas/html5-qrcode/tree/master/examples/html5) — huge shoutout to him.
 His work is really great.

 For any questions or further assistance, contact:
 **ac22ms107@iiserkol.ac.in**